 Many of us choose to go organic with the food we eat, so why wouldn’t we do the same with the bedding we snuggle up in every night?
-And when thinking about the best baby blankets for little ones, many parents look for the more natural and organic options, and wool blankets will often come to mind.
+And when thinking about the best baby blankets for little ones, like our pink baby blanket, many parents look for the more natural and organic options, and wool blankets will often come to mind.

 Wool is a great material in every respect.
 As well as being soft, comfy, and luxurious, wool is a must-have in the bedroom.
 Choosing a wool bedspread or blanket over a cotton or synthetic alternative will change your life, with wool’s amazing ability to self-regulate temperature translating to a better night’s sleep amongst other things.